 I love a good bran muffin.
 They don't have to contain fruit or nuts, but they have to be made with a combination of wheat and oat bran, taste a little sweet with a slight hint of molasses, tender and moist.

 I have had a many love affairs with bran muffins over the years.
 The grocery store raisin bran muffins my mom used to buy when I was younger.
 The jumbo blueberry bran muffins I used to purchase hungover at 7:00 am before a morning class at our University cafeteria, that would keep me going for at least 5 hours.
 I'm sure there were at least 500 calories in those things.
 The bran muffins from Tim Hortons I used to get on my way to work.
-And now the bran muffin that they serve at the coffee shop just down the street from my house, which I discovered a few years back when our toilet backed up and we were forced to use the coffee shop restroom for 2 weeks.
-I feel like I have really narrowed in what I love about a bran muffin, which I why I was so excited to stumble upon this recipe.
+And now the bran muffin that they serve at the coffee shop just down the street from my house.
+I feel like I have really honed in on what I love about a bran muffin.

 BLUEBERRY BRAN MUFFINS